lawmurray/Birch/README.md

   * GNU autoconf, automake and libtool,
   * Flex and Bison,
-  * the Boost libraries,
+  * the Boost libraries, and
-  * the Eigen 3 linear algebra library, and
+  * the Eigen 3 linear algebra library.
-  * the Boehm garbage collector.

 These are all widely available through package managers.
 See the guides below for set up on some major operating systems.